MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 How can I effectively include soft skills in my resume?

-• Instead of merely listing soft skills, integrate them into your professional accomplishments with concrete examples.
+• Instead of merely listing soft skills, integrate them into your professional accomplishments with concrete examples, especially any transferable skills to business school.
 For instance, demonstrate communication skills by highlighting how clear communication helped achieve on-time project completion.
+Also, highlight hard skills like financial analysis and coding languages.

 What should I include in the education section of my MBA resume?